-- Under the Section 8 Management Assessment Program (SEMAP), HUD requires the HHA reviews a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure HQS compliance. - HHA will use the results reported in any IPA or HUD monitoring reports to identify potential program abuses as well as to assess the effectiveness of the HHA's error detection and abuse prevention efforts. - 3.
+- 1. HHA reviews a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure HQS compliance. - 2.
+HHA will use the results reported in any IPA or HUD monitoring reports to identify potential program abuses as well as to assess the effectiveness of the HHA's error detection and abuse prevention efforts. - 3.
 HHA will review all referrals, specific allegations, complaints, and tips from any source including, other agencies, companies, and individuals, to determine if they warrant investigation.
 In order for the HHA to investigate, the allegation must contain at least one independently-verifiable item of information, such as the name of an employer or the name of an unauthorized household member. - 4.
 HHA will investigate inconsistent information related to the family that is identified through file reviews and the verification process.